 - Food security resources for students

-- The Office of Spiritual Life offers programming and opportunities to meet online: meditation, virtual living room, coffee and chai chats, and a Wednesday Harry Potter reading series (Harry Potter and Sacred Texts).
-The events are throughout the day in real time.
+- The Office of Spiritual Life offers programming and opportunities to meet online: meditation, virtual living room, and coffee and chai chats.

 - The Center for Identity + Inclusion and their campus partners offer virtual programming and resources.

-- The College’s Autumn Quarter 2020 site includes a wide range of academic information, including on academics and academic advising.
+- The College’s Winter Quarter 2021 site includes a wide range of academic information, including on academics and academic advising.

 - The Bursar’s Office offers Emergency Assistance Programs for students.